bonsaibauer/TMPE/docs/BUILDING_INSTRUCTIONS.md

    * Right-click **TLM** project in **Solution Explorer** and choose **Build**
    * Or, **Build > Build Solution** (shortcut: `F6`)

+#### PowerShell helper scripts

+If you prefer building from the command line, the repository ships with a set of PowerShell scripts in `TLM/scripts` that wrap the common steps:

+* `pwsh .\TLM\scripts\update.ps1` – restores NuGet packages (downloads `nuget.exe` if necessary) and updates submodules.
+* `pwsh .\TLM\scripts\build.ps1 -Configuration Debug` – restores dependencies (unless `-NoRestore` is supplied) and runs `MSBuild` for the requested configuration.
+* `pwsh .\TLM\scripts\install.ps1 -Configuration Release -Destination "C:\\Users\\<you>\\AppData\\Local\\Colossal Order\\Cities_Skylines\\Addons\\Mods\\TMPE"`
+  – builds the project and mirrors the resulting DLLs to the specified mod directory.
+Pass `-NoBuild` if you only want to copy an existing build.

+These helpers are especially useful when using Visual Studio Code or any other lightweight editor, because they make sure the required analyzer packages are restored before invoking `MSBuild`.

+If you embed TM:PE as a Git submodule in another project, you can also dot-source `TLM/scripts/common.ps1` and call the exported functions (`Invoke-TmpeRestore`, `Invoke-TmpeBuild`, `Invoke-TmpeInstall`) from your own PowerShell automation.
+This lets you trigger TM:PE updates or builds as part of a larger workflow without relying on shelling out to the individual helper scripts.

 #### Testing:

 The built DLL files are automatically copied over to the local mods folder of the game if the build is successful.
 If not, check the post-build events for the `TLM` project.